jarednm1/TacoBellAutomation/README.md

 The purpose of this short and simple Python script is to quickly complete the survey found at the top of each and every Taco Bell receipt.
 I found that it is somewhat long and annoying to take mannually and I feel that its length is a major deterrant to those wanting to take the survey.

-Additionally, taking the survey and naming the employee listed on the reciept earns the workers at my local locations monetary compensation per survey mention and I value their hard work.
+Additionally, taking the survey and naming the employee listed on the reciept earns the worker at my local location monetary compensation per survey mention and I value their hard work.

 # Requirements